-- Be alert to identifying those students whose behaviour suggests they have suffered or are at risk of suffering some form of abuse, neglect or exploitation, or those who may be experiencing a mental health issue or be at risk of developing one; - Be open to hearing concerns from all children and others, particularly Looked After and Children with Special Educational Needs and mental health conditions, without seeking to investigate these concerns; - Be aware of the importance of strict confidentiality to ensure that information released into the public domain does not compromise any evidence.
-Staff should only discuss concerns with the DSL; - Record concerns and give the record to the Designated Safeguarding Lead (DSL) Steven Connor-Hemming; - Deal with a disclosure of abuse from a child in line with the guidance in appendix 2 all staff, visitors and volunteers must inform the Designated Safeguarding Lead immediately, and provide a written account as soon as possible on CPOMS; - Follow whistleblowing procedures if they have any concerns about poor safeguarding practice in school; - Undertake Three Houses intervention work with students in to identify those who may benefit from early help and, where appropriate, be involved in the implementation of early help assessments and support plans; - Follow agreed procedures and report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately to the Head Teacher; and - Follow agreed procedures on how to report any concerns relating to the Head Teacher to the Chair of Governors.
+- Be alert to identifying those students whose behaviour suggests they have suffered or are at risk of suffering some form of abuse, neglect or exploitation, or those who may be experiencing a mental health issue or be at risk of developing one, particularly during any communication (ie - weekly tutor check-in, pastoral/safeguarding well-being telephone calls or EWO home visits) with students during periods of isolation or whole school closure as a result of Covid-19; - Be open to hearing concerns from all children and others, particularly Looked After and Children with Special Educational Needs and mental health conditions, without seeking to investigate these concerns; - Be aware of the importance of strict confidentiality to ensure that information released into the public domain does not compromise any evidence.
+Staff should only discuss concerns with the DSL: - Record concerns and give the record to the Designated Safeguarding Lead (DSL) Steven Connor-Hemming;

+- Deal with a disclosure of abuse from a child in line with the guidance in appendix 2 all staff, visitors and volunteers must inform the Designated Safeguarding Lead immediately, and provide a written account as soon as possible on CPOMS; - Follow whistleblowing procedures if they have any concerns about poor safeguarding practice in school: - Undertake Three Houses intervention work with students in to identify those who may benefit from early help and, where appropriate, be involved in the implementation of early help assessments and support plans; - Follow agreed procedures and report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately to the Head Teacher; and - Follow agreed procedures on how to report any concerns relating to the Head Teacher to the Chair of Governors.